 Urticaria also may be accompanied by angioedema Angioedema Angioedema is edema of the deep dermis and subcutaneous tissues.
-It is usually an acute mast cell–mediated reaction caused by exposure to drug, venom, dietary, pollen, or animal dander allergens... read more , which results from mast cell and basophil activation in the deeper dermis and subcutaneous tissues and manifests as edema of the face and lips, extremities, or genitals.
+It is usually an acute but sometimes a chronic mast cell–mediated reaction caused by exposure to a drug (eg, angiotensin-converting... read more , which results from mast cell and basophil activation in the deeper dermis and subcutaneous tissues and manifests as edema of the face and lips, extremities, or genitals.
 Angioedema can occur in the bowel and present as colicky abdominal pain.
 Angioedema can be life-threatening if airway obstruction occurs because of laryngeal edema or tongue swelling.

 (See also Evaluation of the Dermatologic Patient Evaluation of the Dermatologic Patient History and physical examination are adequate for diagnosing many skin lesions.
 Some require biopsy or other testing.
 Important information to obtain from history includes Personal or family... read more .)

 Pathophysiology of Urticaria